Badis11/SoundToComputerInput/README.md

+#It's Still in development and doesn't have the main function implemented

 # SoundToComputerInput
  This program analyzes sound from microphone and changes it to computer input to act as keyboard.
 Currently in development